Coats to Wear Over a Suit: A Men’s Outerwear Guide

 While a single-breasted topcoat is the most common type of topcoat, double-breasted variations of the topcoat are available as well and are slightly warmer.
 Lastly, topcoats are meant to end at or just above the knee, striking a good balance between keeping more of you warm without looking overly cumbersome.

-Wearing It Over Your Suit
+Wearing a Topcoat Over Your Suit

-We like a topcoat over a suit in major part for its sleek silhouette.
+We recommend a topcoat over a suit in major part for its sleek silhouette.
 This is because, as far as bells and whistles go, topcoats don’t usually come with a lot of extra ornamentation.
 Whether in the way of extra pockets, pocket flaps, epaulets, belts, and other distracting extras.
-This solidifies a clean and formal aesthetic that adds an appropriate amount of sophistication to your suited look without being overbearing or distracting.
+This solidifies a clean and formal aesthetic that adds an appropriate amount of sophistication to your look without being overbearing or distracting.

 Wearing a Peacoat Over a Suit